realm/realm-graphql/README.md

 import { SubscriptionClient } from 'subscriptions-transport-ws';
 import { WebSocketLink } from 'apollo-link-ws';

-const subscriptionClient = new SubscriptionClient(helper.webSocketEndpoint, {
-  // Note we're passing the function, not invoking it
+// Note: if using node.js, you'll need to provide webSocketImpl as well. const webSocketLink = new WebSocketLink({
+  uri: config.webSocketEndpoint,
+  options: {
-  connectionParams: helper.connectionParams
+    connectionParams: config.connectionParams,
+  }
 });

-const webSocketLink = new WebSocketLink(subscriptionClient);
 ```

 Finally, we need to use [split](https://www.apollographql.com/docs/link/composition.html#directional) to direct subscriptions to the websocket link and queries and mutations to the http link: